 There are two times a year when people buy Irish cream: around the winter holidays when it's cold and everyone wants warm, creamy drinks, and then again at St. Patrick's Day.
 It's also the kind of thing where you buy a bottle, use it a couple of times, then forget you have it.

 That's where homemade Irish cream comes in.
 Make a small batch, or double it and put it in cute glass bottles to give to your best friend.
 Or someone you want to be your best friend.
-You can drink it as is, put in it your coffee or hot chocolate, or use it for some of the best buzzy desserts out there.
+You can drink it as is, put in it your coffee, latte or hot chocolate, or use it for some of the best boozy desserts out there.

 This homemade Irish cream recipe is so easy, I'm not even sure we can technically call it a recipe.
 All you need is heavy cream, sweetened condensed milk, cocoa powder, vanilla extract, and, oh yeah, Irish whiskey.
 If you like, you can also add a bit of instant espresso or instant coffee to bump up the coffee flavor.